Relationships: We Learned It From Our Parents

 Communication

-To start, a Redditor wrote, “Communication is important both in style and content.
+To start, a reader wrote, “Communication is important both in style and content.
 My parents were both very smart, but they had a hard time talking to each other instead of at each other.
 If they had figured out a way to actively listen and respond, I think there would’ve been a lot less arguments.”

 Compromise